elastic/logstash-docs-md/docs/lsr/plugins-inputs-salesforce.md

 * Value type is [string](value-types.md#string)
 * There is no default value for this setting.

 Consumer Key for authentication.
-You must set up a new SFDC connected app with oath to use this output.
+You must set up a new Salesforce connected app with OAth enabled to use this plugin.
 More information can be found here: [https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm](https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm)

 ### `client_secret` [plugins-inputs-salesforce-client_secret]